kaiserkernel/solana-meme-coin-presale/README.md

 --Buy tokens by sol and usdc

+Since Solana accounts have a max size limit of ~10KB, we can store approximately:

+10 buyers → 10 \* 40 = 400 bytes

+100 buyers → 100 \* 40 = 4,000 bytes (~4KB)

+200 buyers → 200 \* 40 = 8,000 bytes (~8KB)

+🔥 Solution if You Expect 1000+ Buyers

+If you expect thousands of buyers, storing balances on-chain is inefficient.

+Instead, store balances off-chain (e.g., Firebase, PostgreSQL, IPFS) and:

+Only store the total sold on-chain.

+Let buyers query the backend for their balance.

 ### web2 payment method

 Users send USDT (TRC20, ERC20, BEP20, etc.) to an off-chain payment processor (like Shkeeper.io).